microsoftgraph/msgraph-sdk-javascript/README.md

 For information on how to create a client instance, see [Creating Client Instance](./docs/CreatingClientInstance.md)

+> **Note:** Authentication provider samples in the README and docs are illustrative.
+They show how to wire an `AuthenticationProvider` into the client; they are not production-ready credential handling.
+For unit tests and mocking, see [`test/DummyAuthenticationProvider.ts`](./test/DummyAuthenticationProvider.ts) and the helpers under [`test/`](./test/).

 ### 3. Make requests to the graph

 Once you have authentication setup and an instance of Client, you can begin to make calls to the service.
 All requests should start with `client.api(path)` and end with an [action](./docs/Actions.md).